The Reserve

 Helvetia History

-Located in the heart of Swiss Helvetia, Eagles Nest Reserve has a rich history.
-The 160 acre Reserve is a composite of the three homestead farms of Bischoff, Wenger, and Korn.
-The Joseph Bischoff Barn, built in 1876, still stands below the winery, with an enormous heirloom walnut nearby.
-One of the 12 original linden trees brought by Swiss immigrants grows at the Wenger Homestead below the main vineyard.
+The now 160 acre Eagles Nest Reserve is a composite of three homestead farms established by the Swiss immigrant families of Bischoff, Wenger and Korn.
+The Joseph Bischoff barn, built in 1876, still stands below the winery, with an enormous heirloom walnut tree nearby.
+One of the 12 original linden trees brought by Swiss immigrants grows at the Wenger homestead below the main vineyard.
 The Helvetia Community Church, constructed in 1899, is in picturesque view from the tasting room at the barn.
-The historic site of Cowaniah’s Battlefield is a short hike by trail north of the Eagles Nest Barn.
+The historic site of Cowaniah’s Battlefield is a short hike by trail North of the Eagles Nest Reserve barn.
 In this meadow, early settlers led by Native American homesteader Charles Cowaniah skirmished with Klickitat raiders who crossed the Tualatin Hills to raid Willamette Valley settlements.
-At the three Treaty Rocks below Beaumont Pond, the parties were said to reach agreement that ended further raids.
-For a number of years, settlers would travel to the site to see the bones of Cowaniah’s horse that was shot during the conflict.The largely self-sufficient homesteads persisted on these rich lands for nearly a century, but were slowly replaced by single cash crop agriculture and forestry.
+At the three treaty rocks below the Reserve’s Beaumont Pond, the parties were said to have reached an agreement that ended further raids.
+For a number of years, settlers would travel to the site to see the bones of Cowaniah’s horse that was shot during the conflict.
+The largely self-sufficient homesteads persisted on these rich lands for nearly a century, but were slowly replaced by single cash crop agriculture and forestry.

 The Barn